 Clinical Scientist - Dostarlimab (Oncology)

-The Clinical Scientist - ICOS is expected but not limited to:
+The Clinical Scientist responsibility includes, but is not limited to:

 - Ensure delivery of quality study strategy and design, understand the analysis and interpretation of data throughout the study

 - Lead or Contribute as appropriate to the end to end (protocol concept to final study report) delivery of clinical development activities which ensure consistency with the clinical development strategy for regulatory approvals, reimbursable medicines, and successful lifecycle management; demonstrate ability to incorporate global considerations into strategic and operational decisions.

 - Understand the asset's biological mechanism, clinical strategy, scientific interpretation of disease and target-based literature

 - Integrate data from internal, and external academic, conference and competitor sources

 - Understand and support creation and support of competitor landscape, medical need, regulatory strategy

 - Appropriately interact with Key External Experts (KEEs), Key Opinion Leaders (KOLs), collaborators, advisory boards, etc.